Maronato/vue-toastification/README.md

 this.$toast.error("Error toast");
 this.$toast.warning("Warning toast");

-// You can also set the type programatically when calling the default toast this.$toast("Also a success toast", {
+// You can also set the type programmatically when calling the default toast this.$toast("Also a success toast", {
     type: "success"  // or "error", "default", "info" and "warning" });